Comparison Summary: Kratom vs. Kava

 Kratom blocks pain by activating the opioid pain receptors — which is the same way prescription painkillers like OxyContin work.

-Kava can help with pain by relaxing tight muscles and alleviating mental stress that could be compounding the perception of pain — however, it does very little to block the pain directly.
+Kava can help with pain by relaxing tight muscles and alleviating mental stress that could compound the perception of pain — however, it does very little to block the pain directly.

 Because of this, kratom is considerably stronger as a painkiller than kava.